Lusanda-git/INSY7314-Labs/README.md

 * The .env file is excluded from version control for security reasons
 * All required backend files are included and documented
 * Screenshot evidence is provided separately in the accompanying Word document

+ICE Task 2 – Fullstack Post Submission with JWT Authentication Overview
+This task implements a secure fullstack application that allows users to submit posts via a frontend interface.
+The backend is built with Node.js and Express, and integrates MongoDB for data persistence.
+Authentication is handled using JSON Web Tokens (JWT), ensuring that only authorized users can submit content.

+Technologies Used
+Backend: Node.js, Express.js, MongoDB, Mongoose

+Frontend: HTML, JavaScript

+Authentication: JWT (JSON Web Tokens)

+Testing Tools: curl, browser-based frontend testing

+Development Tools: Notepad, VS Code, Command Line Interface (CLI)

+Features
+Secure JWT token generation and validation

+POST /post/upload route for submitting posts

+GET /post route for retrieving posts

+MongoDB integration for storing and querying post data

+Frontend form submission with embedded JWT token

+Screenshot documentation for reproducibility and academic verification

+Setup Instructions
+Install dependencies Navigate to the ICE Task 2 directory and run:

+npm install
+Start the backend server

+node server.mjs
+Launch the frontend Open frontend/index.html in a browser.

+Submit a post Fill out the form and submit.
+The JWT token is embedded in the request header.

+Verify MongoDB storage Use MongoDB Compass or CLI to confirm the post was saved.

+Testing and Evidence
+All steps were tested using:

+curl for backend route verification

+Browser-based frontend interaction

+MongoDB Compass for data inspection

+Screenshots captured and labeled for academic documentation

+Notes
+The JWT token is generated using a custom Node script and securely embedded in frontend requests.

+All code and documentation adhere to academic integrity and reproducibility standards.

+The task was completed using CLI-based workflows and manual tooling to ensure transparency.

+Let me know if you'd like to add a submission note, author section, or license.
+I can also help you format this directly into your GitHub repo.